 - a discount on future one-off coaching sessions if your writing life hits a bump in the road

 I offer quarterly scholarships that includes the complete 8-session package for only $499 (that’s half price!).
-The next round of applications will open in December.
+The next round of applications will open in September.
 If you think coaching with me can change your writing life, but just can’t swing the full price, this is for you.
 Please check back in early September for details on how to apply.

 I’m a writer, editor, and coach who helps progressive and social justice-minded women realize their writing potential.
 I specialize in non-fiction writing: essays, argumentation, memoir, blogging, and creative nonfiction.

 I have a Ph.D. in Rhetoric and Composition/Writing Studies, 16 years teaching writing at the college level, and 5 years experience directing a university writing center.
 In addition to my work with individual clients, I am editor, contributor, and social media director for Fixin’ To Write, a blog about writing for women who write.
 I’m currently working on a memoir about my educational experiences tentatively titled, Why I Quit School.